Launching soon. The Holiday Doctor is not yet open to patients. Everything below describes how the service will work once we go live.

 Getting medical help in Spain.

-A plain-English guide to the Spanish healthcare system for travellers, expats, and anyone who needs a doctor in Spain — regardless of whether we can help directly.
+A plain-English guide to the Spanish healthcare system for travellers, expats, and anyone who needs a doctor in Spain - whether or not we can help directly.

 What you're entitled to